NimaSarajpoor/the-data-philomath/content/posts/faster-rfft-python/index.md

 ```

-Now, we are ready to use pyFFTW in our code!

-## Example Code
-The following code demonstrates how to use pyFFTW to perform RFFT on a real-valued signal.
+Now, we are ready to use pyFFTW!
+The following code demonstrates how to use pyFFTW to perform RFFT on a real-valued array.

 ```python
 import numpy as np